 He is the initiator and we joyfully cooperate with His Will and call on our life but a single truth dominates everything we do; nothing we can do will make Him approve of us more, or make Him love us more.
 And more amazingly it works the other way too – nothing we can do will make Him disapprove of us or love us less.
 Everything we have is because of His great Grace and His glorious Son, Jesus.

 So what is the answer to ‘Team?

-There is an alternative and radical answer to the way we work together as team…
+There are alternative and radical answers to the way we work together as a team…

 The answer is in the DNA…

 Where can you take risks, but be encouraged that when things go wrong, or you encounter significant adversity, to pick up the pieces and start again?

 What way of working together attracts God’s blessing and is a complete expression of His blessing for mankind that is seen as early as the opening days of creation?

 The clue to the answer starts with God’s initiative, ‘sonship’;